iotaledger/iota/crates/iota-framework/docs/iota-system/iota_system_state_inner.md

 This function should be called at the end of an epoch, and advances the system to the next epoch.
 It does the following things:
-1. Add storage reward to the storage fund.
+1. Add storage charge to the storage fund.
 2. Burn the storage rebates from the storage fund.
 These are already refunded to transaction sender's gas coins.
 3. Mint or burn IOTA tokens depending on whether the validator target reward is greater